A hands-on approach to learning Stackbit's core concepts to help you create a visual editing experience for your site.

 Welcome to Stackbit!
 Let's get you up and running with a hands-on approach to learning Stackbit's core concepts.
 You'll be able to take what you learn here to unlock in-context visual editing for your site on your stack.

-This tutorial is written for developers wanting to evaluate Stackbit for enterprise websites.
+This tutorial is written for developers wanting to evaluate Stackbit.
 If you are a content editor, we suggest creating a site to explore the editing experience.

 This tutorial presents a series of lessons, designed to teach you Stackbit's core concepts hands-on.